ManjeetKalla11/Manjeet_Kalla-Aspiring-Data-Analyst-Business-Analyst-MBA-in-Marketing-Business-Analytics-/README.md

 Projects
-1. Introduction to Programming - Capstone Project
-Objective:
-This is my capstone project for the "Introduction to Programming" course.
+1. Introduction to Programming - Capstone Project Objective:This is my capstone project for the "Introduction to Programming" course.
 It involves applying foundational programming concepts to create a useful application or tool.

-Key Insights:
-Gained hands-on experience in problem-solving, algorithm design, and code optimization.
+Key Insights:Gained hands-on experience in problem-solving, algorithm design, and code optimization.
 This project demonstrates my proficiency in programming fundamentals and understanding of algorithms.

 Tools & Technologies:

 Python

 2. Airbnb Booking Analysis
-Objective:
-Analyze the NYC Airbnb dataset to uncover patterns in pricing, booking behavior, and the factors affecting demand for different types of Airbnb listings.
+Objective:Analyze the NYC Airbnb dataset to uncover patterns in pricing, booking behavior, and the factors affecting demand for different types of Airbnb listings.

-Key Insights:
-This project identifies important factors that influence pricing, booking patterns, and neighborhood effects on demand.
+Key Insights:This project identifies important factors that influence pricing, booking patterns, and neighborhood effects on demand.
 It also examines seasonality, price factors, and host performance.

 Tools & Technologies:

 Python (Pandas, NumPy, Matplotlib, Seaborn)

 3. Netflix Product Dissection
-Objective:
-An in-depth analysis of Netflix's business model, technical architecture, and user-centric features.
+Objective:An in-depth analysis of Netflix's business model, technical architecture, and user-centric features.
 This project highlights how Netflix solves real-world problems like content discovery, global accessibility, and binge-watching while maintaining scalability and an optimized user experience.

 Key Features: